Upper, down, two-sided Lorenz attractor, collisions, merging and switching

-Hartman Grobman theorem asserts that, in a small neighborhood of a hyperbolic singular point, a vector field is locally topologically equivalent to its linear part.
-Then Sternberg provides conditions to guarantee that this local topological equivalence is indeed of class $C^2$:
+Hartman Grobman's theorem asserts that a vector field is locally topologically equivalent to its linear part in a small neighbourhood of a hyperbolic singular point, \cite{Hartman}.
+Then Sternberg provides conditions to guarantee that this local topological equivalence is true of class $C^2$:

 \begin{teo} Let $X$ a vector field and let $n \in \mathbb{Z}^+$ be given.
-Then there exists an integer $N = N(n) \ge 2$ such that: if $A$ is a real non-singular $d \times d$ matrix with eigenvalues $\gamma_1, \ldots ,\gamma_d$ satisfying
+Then there exists an integer $N = N(n) \ge 2$ such that: if $A$ is a real non-singular $d \times d$ matrix with eigenvalues {$\lambda_1, \ldots ,\lambda_d$} satisfying